pkulchenko/ZeroBraneStudio/doc-faq.md

 You can put `styles.text.bg = {240,240,240}` in `cfg/user.lua`.
 See the [example](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/cfg/user-sample.lua).
 To modify colors and appearance of IDE elements, check [documentation on styles and color schemes](http://studio.zerobrane.com/doc-styles-color-schemes.html).

-## Is it possible to debug dynamic fragments loaded with `loadstring()`?

-Yes; starting from v0.38 if you step into `loadstring()` call, the IDE will open a new window with the code you can then step through.
-If you use an older version, you can specify a filename as the second parameter to `loadstring` and have that file in your project directory with the same content as what's loaded with `loadstring`.
-You can then open that file in the IDE or configure it to auto-open it for you.

-## Is debugging of Lua 5.2 applications supported?

-Yes; see [Lua 5.2 debugging](doc-lua52-debugging.html) section for details.

-## Is debugging of LuaJIT applications supported?

-Starting from v0.35 the debugging of LuaJIT applications is supported out-of-the-box.
-See [LuaJIT debugging](doc-luajit-debugging.html) section for details.

 ## How to accept keyboard input for applications started from the IDE?